Nubisa/JXPanel/docs/hostingp.markdown

 ## Editing existing hosting plan

 Clicking the chosen row in the table list will get you to the hosting's plan modification form.
-It is exactly the same form as addplan, except that it is in edit mode now.
+It is exactly the same form as [Add new hosting plan](addplan.markdown), except that it is in edit mode now.

 ## Removing hosting plans